-Refer to Note 21 "Stock-Based Compensation" for detailed information related to the Company's stock-based compensation plans.
+Refer to Note 20.
+"Stock-Based Compensation" for detailed information related to the Company's stock-based compensation plans.

-(u) Earnings per Share
+(s) (Loss) earnings per Share

 Basic earnings per share is computed by dividing net income attributable to stockholders of the Company by the weighted-average number of shares of common stock outstanding during the reporting period.